Consumer Price Index

 - By index point change, Fruits recorded the highest increase by 16.0.
 Fish followed with 13.4 index point increase followed by Vegetables with 9.6.

 Figure 6.
 Year-on-Year CPI and Inflation Rates of Selected Food Items,

 Purchasing Power of the Peso (PPP)

-The PPP in all the provinces weakened in March 2019 compared to the same month of the previous year.
+- The PPP in all the provinces generally weakened in May 2020 compared to the same month of the previous year.

-Mountain Province had the highest peso value at 89 centavos.
-Meanwhile, Kalinga had the lowest peso value at 81 centavos.
+- Abra, Ifugao and Mountain Province had the highest peso value with 84 centavos, followed by Benguet with 83 centavos.
+Meanwhile, Kalinga had the lowest peso value with 79 centavos.

 Figure 7.
 Worth of a Hundred Pesos by Province, CAR: May 2019 and May 2020